Give your computer a "spring clean".

 Like any other household equipment your computer needs a clean-up now and again.
 There are two kinds of "clean-up" your computer needs.
 We can do this work for you if you prefer, or you can follow these instructions to do it yourself.

 You should never WET electrical equipment - especially your computer.
-But you can use a cloth dampened with cleaning solution - a few drops of mild detergent in a pint of warm water - to wipe over the outside.
-And dont use paper towel or tissue - it can be abrasive; a soft microfiber cloth is best.
+But you can use a cloth just dampened with cleaning solution - two or three drops of mild detergent in a pint of warm water - to wipe over the outside.
+And dont use paper towel or tissue - it can be abrasive; a clean soft microfiber cloth is best.

 With your computer turned off and unplugged from the mains do the following: